tripflex/platformio-atom-osx/README.md

 ## FAQ

+1. Where do I download it?

+   Go to the [Releases](https://github.com/tripflex/platformio-atom-osx/releases) page and download the `PlatformIO.app` file

-1.)
-Can I run both standard Atom and PlatformIO Atom instances together?
+2. Can I run both standard Atom and PlatformIO Atom instances together?

-⋅⋅⋅Unfortunately, no, not at this time.
+   Unfortunately, no, not at this time.
 Reason being is that it appears if an instance of Atom is already running, when we make the call to open another instance, it uses the same `ATOM_HOME` environment variable that is already set.

-2.)
-How does this application find the Atom.app to use?
+3. How does this application find the Atom.app to use?

-⋅⋅⋅Just like in the shell script code used by the core of Atom, spotlight search is used to locate the correct `Atom.app` or whatever custom name you have used (it searches for `com.github.atom` bundle identifier)
+   Just like in the shell script code used by the core of Atom, spotlight search is used to locate the correct `Atom.app` or whatever custom name you have used (it searches for `com.github.atom` bundle identifier)

-3.)
-It says I have to install Atom, but it's already installed?
+4. It says I have to install Atom, but it's already installed?

-⋅⋅⋅Make sure you have moved the file to `Applications` and try again
+   Make sure you have moved the file to `Applications` and try again